Jin-Yukan/Road-Representation/README.md

 # Road-Representation
-simplify road network geometries and represent network topology in multiple forms
+This repository provides tools to simplify road network geometries and represent their topology in different forms, based on **arcpy** and **geopandas**.

+# Acknowledgements
+The stroke generation code is adapted from https://github.com/pysal/momepy